-They’re super cute too boot!
-Which is always a good thing right?
-You see, these guys were initially bred to look like a lion, and if you ignore the fact that they only stand about 9 inches tall at best, you can see how they do in fact resemble the “king of the jungle”!
+If you want a dog with a heart of gold and the mane of a lion, then keep on reading because the Pekingese dog breed could be the perfect breed for you.
+Plus, they’re super cute, too boot!
+Which is always a good thing, right?
+You see, these guys were initially bred to look like a lion, and if you ignore that they only stand about 9 inches tall at best, you can see how they resemble the “king of the jungle”!

 But just because…

-We here at IndulgeYourPet happen to be huge fans of these little guys due to their signature coat, intelligence, courage, and devotion to the family.
+We here at IndulgeYourPet are huge fans of these little guys due to their signature coat, intelligence, courage, and devotion to the family.
 This doesn’t mean that you’re automatically going to be a fan as well.
+Or even worse, it doesn’t automatically mean that if you decide to adopt a Pekingese puppy or rescue dog, it will be a good fit for you and your family.

 This is why…

-We wanted to take a moment to discuss what it is like to own a Pekingese so this way if you ever get a chance to get your hands on one, you’ll know if it’s a good idea.
+We wanted to take a moment to discuss what it is like to own a Pekingese, so this way, if you ever get a chance to get your hands on one, you’ll know if it’s a good idea.

 Pekingese Dog Breed Fast Facts